codematrix/agentic-ai-design-patterns/readme.md

 #### Why use Graphs for all examples?

 For most use-cases I'll be using [Pydantic Graphs](https://ai.pydantic.dev/api/pydantic_graph/graph/).
 Although, not required in some use-cases, I like to use it to maintain a consistent design pattern.
-The added benefits to list a few are:
+Here are a some of benefits just to list a few:
-  - Consistency across all agents
+  - A consistency development across all agents.
-  - Adding workflow(s) at a later stage, lends itself well to ease in extensibility.
+  - Adding workflow(s) at a later stage in development, lends itself well to ease in extensibility.

-#### Tooling - Using Asana
+#### Single Agent (no graphs)
-- Demonstrates how an agent can integrate with third-party tools like Asana to automate task management and improve efficiency.
+- Demonstrates how a single agent can integrate with third-party tools like Asana to automate task management and improve efficiency.
 - Example: Fetching tasks, creating assignments, or updating task statuses programmatically.
 - Features:
   - Tool calling
   - steaming - console
   - streaming - streamlit
+  - chat history
 - **NOTE**: The Asana API is a mock and will use _sqlite_ to maintain states i.e. Projects and Tasks

 ## WORK IN PROGRESS SUBJECT TO CHANGE